Essential Oils For Dogs

 - Yarrow (Achillea millefolium)

 Not all oils are equal.
 Purchase pure, therapeutic brands from reputable companies that don't possess added chemicals.
-Make sure these brands include the verbiage "for internal use" on their labels if your dog will be ingesting them. (*Ingestion of oils is still a controversial topic.)
+Make sure these brands include the verbiage "for internal use" on their labels if your dog will be ingesting them. (*Ingestion of oils is still a controversial topic.
+Consult your veterinarian before using any essential oils, whether inhaled or not.)
 And, check the label for instructions on how to dilute oils.
 For example, a few drops of essential oil placed in water or a carrier oil often times is all you'll need.

 Ask your veterinarian about using essential oils if your furry friend is under 10 weeks old or has a pre-existing medical condition.
 If you also own a bird, fish, or cat, be aware that these animals may have adverse reactions to oils (either immediately or over time).